erikerlandson/erikerlandson.github.com/source/_posts/2015-05-06-parallel-k-medoids-using-scala-parseq.markdown

   }
 {% endcodeblock %}

-Observe that we are applying the same thread pool we supplied to the ParSeq at the cluster level.
+Note that I retained the previous parallelism at the cluster level, otherwise the algorithm would execute parallel medoids, but one cluster at a time.
+Also observe that we are applying the same thread pool we supplied to the ParSeq at the cluster level.
 Scala's parallel logic can utilize the same thread pool at multiple granularities without blocking.
 This makes it very clean to control the total number of threads used by some computation, by simply re-using the same threadpool across all points of parallelism.

 Now, when we re-run our experiment, we see that our throughput continues to increase as we add threads.
 The following plot illustrates the throughput increasing in comparison to the previous ceiling, and also that throughput is less sensitive to the cluster size, as threads can be allocated flexibly across clusters as they are available: